aridjayarecipes/cutesrecipes.web.app/content/post/2256-steps-to-make-super-quick-homemade-chilean-beans-and-corn-chowder-vegan-and-34-porotos-granados-con-mazamorra-and-34-jon-style.md

 This is a great hearty vegetarian recipe made with navy or white beans.
 Plus, I like stews with squash.
 Grind the corn in a blender or food processor with the basil.
 Los porotos con mazamorra son la sopa del verano en Chile: choclo y porotos o frijoles son de nuestras cosechas favoritas.
 Los porotos use unos speckled butter beans congelados frescos, pueden usar cranberry beans, que he visto acá y son primos de nuestros granados, o great northern.

-So that's going to wrap it up with this exceptional food chilean beans and corn chowder,vegan. &#34;porotos granados con mazamorra&#34;. jon style recipe.
+So that's going to wrap it up with this exceptional food chilean beans and corn chowder,vegan. "porotos granados con mazamorra". jon style recipe.
 Thanks so much for reading.
 I am confident you can make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!